niravlekinwala/pyGNMF/README.md

 Please refer to the article in SoftwareX ([Lekinwala and Bhushan, 2022](#2)) for more details.

+## Installation Details
+1. Clone the repository using `git clone https://github.com/niravl/pyGNMF`
+2. Go to the folder and install (preferably in a new environment) using `pip install -e .`

 ## Some Features
 Uses NumPy (or CuPy, if the package is installed) to factorise a matrix $X_{n\times m}$ into $G_{n\times p}$ and $F_{p\times m}$.
 Depending on the choice of the Covariance matrix, the GNMF will result in one of the following methods,